Yuanhy1997/Auto-Diagnosis-by-RL-and-Classification/readme.md

+# Auto-Diagnosis-by-RL-and-Classification

+How to use our code:
-1. The proposed MedlinePlus dataset can be found in ./environment/medlineplus.json
+1. The proposed MedlinePlus dataset can be found in ./environment/medlineplus.jsonCancel changes
 2. To run test the method on medlineplus,
    1. cd ./medlineplus_code
    2. CUDA_VISIBLE_DEVICES=0 python3 main.py -train -trail 1